Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 At the GM's discretion, any special shells listed in High Tech and Ultra-Tech might also be available for this shotgun.

-#### Rotary Shotgun

-Found in fixed mounts and occasionally wielded by cyborg supersoldiers, this heavy weapon has 4 rotary barrels and fires 12G shotgun shells at an alarming rate of fire from a big box drum.
-With its default load of buckshot, it's of questionable use against well-protected targets.
-Its main use is as an anti-infantry and anti-civilian terror weapon.

-Since this fires the same ammo as the Shockhammer, you could conceivably load it with any special shells that also fit the other weapon.
-Just like in the game, though, this is likely to be a "sometimes gun" found in the field and quickly discarded when it runs dry or when it's no longer practical to lug around.
-You use whatever it comes loaded with, and then throw it away.

-If using the standard skill system, the weapon is used with either Guns (LMG) or Gunner (Machine Gun) depending on whether it's mounted or not.

 #### Long Arms Table